 Updated Kitchens And Baths

 What do new homebuyers want?
 The answer is simple: updated kitchens and bathrooms.
 Millennials and first-time homebuyers have made their intentions known.
 Updated kitchens and baths are a must.
 According to a recent survey conducted by Metropolitan Regional Information Systems Inc., 81 percent of respondents recognized updated kitchens and bathrooms as the most important feature when considering whether or not to purchase a home.

 If your budget warrants it, I highly recommend upgrading your kitchen and bathrooms.
-In the latest Cost Vs. Value report issued by Remodeling.com, both kitchen and bathroom remodels have become synonymous with some of the highest ROI projects.
+In the latest Cost Vs. Value report issued by Remodeling.com, both kitchen and bathroom remodels become synonymous with some of the highest ROI projects.
 What’s more, you don’t need to break the bank to attract first-time homebuyers.

 The key is to search comparables and make just enough improvements to stand out from the competition.
 Remember, there is no need to conduct a $100,000 kitchen remodel in a neighborhood where homes only sell for $250,000.
-However, I do recommend upgrading your kitchen to the point it is slightly better then those within a close proximity.
+However, I recommend upgrading your kitchen to the point it is slightly better than those within proximity.

 What are homebuyers looking for, if not for more living space?
 The whole idea of moving into a first home is to upgrade from the previous living arrangements, after all.
 Outside of modernized kitchens and baths, first-time homebuyers have expressed their desire for open floor plans.
-Not surprisingly, 59 percent of first-time homebuyers were expected to place a priority on less-confined homes, or those that facilitate functionality.
-Sellers should consider their current floor plan and determine whether or not it would be worth knocking down a wall or two before they put the property up for sale.
+Not surprisingly, 59 percent of first-time homebuyers were expected to prioritize less-confined homes or those that facilitate functionality.
+Sellers should consider their current floor plan and determine whether or not it would be worth knocking down a wall or two before putting the property up for sale.

 The proper renovations have been known to add to both the value of a property and its appeal.
 Consequently, it is entirely possible for more appealing floor plans to create demand.
 The more exposure your property generates, the more likely it is to sell faster and for more money.